fg-inet/python-asyncio-taps/docs/source/index.rst

     - Protocol selection based on specified transport properties (UDP, TCP and TLS)
     - Actively initiating connections
     - Passively listening for new connections
-    - Configuring Preconnections and Connections with YANG
+    - Configuring Preconnections and Endpoints with YANG
     - Framers, e.g., to preserve message boundaries across TCP